Learn a little Ontario history as told through its plaques

 His wife was Elizabeth Vandervoort, and children were George, Elsie, Aletta Lent, Catherine, Lambert, Geronimus, Margaret, John, Daniel Barclay, Elizabeth Jane.
 He is my great-great grandfather.

-i think one of his sons' nmane was daniel . daniel the son was the first person to be buried in the old cemetry on walnut st. St. Thomas Ont. t.
+I think one of his sons' names was Daniel.
+Daniel the son was the first person to be buried in the old cemetery on walnut st. St. Thomas Ont. t.

-Hey do you guys know what the name of his wife and 3 childeren were?
-Anonomys
+Hey do any of you guys know what the name of his wife and 3 children were?
+Anonymous

 Here's where you can write a comment for this page.